01 of 10

 Fluorescent Ballast Basics

-Fluorescent lighting fixtures contain a transformer device called a ballast.
-Ballasts on newer fixtures are electronic and are more energy-efficient and quieter than older-style magnetic ballasts.
-Magnetic ballasts tend to hum when the lights are on and, when they go bad, they can drip a tar-like black gunk down onto the fixture lens.
-If your lights flicker or turn themselves off -- and you're sure it's not due to bad light bulbs -- it's time to replace the ballast.
+Standard fluorescent lighting fixtures are more energy-efficient than incandescent light fixtures, and the bulbs generally last considerably longer, but occasionally a special transformer inside the fixture, called a ballast, may need replacing.
+The type of ballast in the fixture will depend on the age of the light fixture.
+On newer fixtures or those that have been updated, the ballasts are electronic and are more energy-efficient and quieter than older-style magnetic ballasts.
+They are also much less prone to problems.
+But older fluorescent fixtures use magnetic ballasts, and these can go bad.
+Magnetic ballasts are those that tend to hum when the lights are on and, when they go bad, they can drip a tar-like black substance down into the fixture.
+If your lights flicker or turn themselves off—and you're sure it's not due to bad tubes or bad sockets—it's time to replace the ballast.

 - Non-contact voltage tester